ColdWings1/Random-ClassRoom-seat-Generator/README.md

 # Random ClassRoom seat Generator

-Made by me in python as a little side project, feel free to use it for anything
+Made by me in python using the PyQt5 ui, feel free to use it for anything